 Rosemary and Simon have to date presented three manifestations of the project.
 Originally commissioned by Migrations, they created the first Calling Tree in 2014 for a mature oak tree in the heart Betws y Coed, North Wales.
 Four performers animated the oak for six hours.
 Differing cycles of songs, movement, messages and greetings in Welsh and English were created especially for morning, afternoon and evening.
 They then went on to develop the project further for two London locations, presenting Calling Tree in Tottenham during LIFT 2016.
 In the huge boughs of the 500 year old Great Oak in Bruce Castle Park the 4 performers danced, sang, called and whispered to the audience, under the” canopy a group of young singers gathered to sing a newly commissioned song.
 Calling Tree in Bloomsbury, presented by The Place & Bloomsbury Festival, took place in and around the elegant London Plane trees of St George’s Gardens.
 In the autumnal dusk, the performers created a sonic field that flooded through the garden, whilst the dancers slowly ascended and descended the tall trees.
-(They were joined by) A flock of dancers swept through the garden periodically.
-As the light faded, they were lit only by their own head torches.
+A further iteration was made for DNA Festival in Pamplona in 2018.

 Calling Tree is an on-going project that Rosemary and Simon can adapt and develop according to new contexts and locations.
 Whilst always keeping its distinctive quality and features, new manifestations can range in scale and focus from one itinerant lone performer and ladder calling from the trees across a city, a sound installation whispering from the branches to a performance involving several performers inhabiting a sentinel tree and surroundings.